pqrollan/ECS150Project2/REPORT.md

 preempt_disable() function, preventing the yield from occurring.
 Preemption was enabled or disabled in uthread.c before any global variables were accessed or data when data was allocated or freed.
 This ensures that changes to shared data structures were never compromised by unexpected context switches.
+We can preempt_start() in the creation of the main thread.
+This makes sure that there is only one timer ever initiated and that every time any file attempts to create a thread we will ALWAYS succeed in having a timer for it.

 We tested preemption by proving that an uncooperative thread will be forcefully yielded to a ready thread.
 To do this, from the main we created two threads.